25 Things You Didn’t Know About Studying Engineering

 25. Engineers will continue to be in high demand

 As the world continues to advance in technology, the future is bright for engineers.
 Developing countries are becoming more industrialized.
-And Developed nations are advancing even further with engineering innovation.
+Developed nations are advancing even further with engineering innovation.
 This simply means more opportunities for engineers.
 If engineering is your thing, then go for it.

 Which of these points do you find most interesting?
 Tell us in the comment section.
 If you are yet to subscribe to After School Africa, now is the time to subscribe.
 Until next time, YOUR SUCCESS MATTER!!